hackerwins/homepage-old/docs/js-sdk.md

 #### Creating a client

-With `yorkie.createClient()` you can create a client.
+We can create a client using `yorkie.createClient()`.
 After the client is activated, it is connected to the agent and ready to use.

 ```javascript
 const client = yorkie.createClient('localhost:8080');